fido-device-onboard/client-sdk-fidoiot/docs/security_implications.md

 ## Linux* OS (OpenSSL* toolkit as the cryptography library)
 1. The random number needs to be seeded with an entropy source.
    Affected file(s):
+   - `crypto/openssl/openssl_cryptoSupport.c`
+   - `crypto/mbedtls/mbedtls_cryptoSupport.c` (Not supported)
-   - `hal/tls/openssl_cryptoSupport.c`
+   - `crypto/se/se_cryptoSupport.c` (Not supported)

-2. In the reference implementation, the device key and the keys that encrypt or protect the integrity of the Secure Device Onboard (SDO) data are stored in clear text on the file system.
+2. In the reference implementation, the device key and the keys that encrypt or protect the integrity of the FIDO Device Onboard (FDO) data are stored in clear text on the file system.
    In production systems, these keys must be stored in a secure storage such as a Secure Engine that can be a third-party application, library, or hardware.
    - `PLATFORM_HMAC_KEY`: The key is stored in the `data/platform_hmac_key.bin` file